 - Fred Hutch doctors and researchers offer well-developed clinical studies for people who need any type of transplant.
 We’ve pioneered advances such as:

-- Less toxic reduced-intensity transplants (also called non-myeloablative transplants) for older people or those with multiple health problems
+- Less toxic, reduced-intensity transplants (non-myeloablative) for older people or those with multiple health problems

-- Reduction of post-transplant complications, like graft-versus-host disease, leading to improvements in long-term survival
+- Reduced post-transplant complications, like graft-versus-host disease, leading to better long-term survival